Guardian Cap: Reception

 Players were noted to be initially hesitant about the caps.
 During the 2022 NFL offseason, Arizona Cardinals linebacker J. J. Watt joked that "You feel like a bobblehead [wearing a Guardian Cap].
-Like you're gonna fall over", though conceded that he understood why they were being used.
-Other initial reaction was sometimes negative, with Miller stating that some feedback concentrated around the Caps' fit, as they sometimes "slipped a little bit".
+Like you're gonna fall over", though he conceded that he understood why they were being used.
+Other initial reactions were sometimes negative, with Miller stating that some feedback concentrated around the Caps' fit, as they sometimes "slipped a little bit".
 Similar to Watt, one CFL player commented on the "bobblehead" aesthetics of the caps.
 Stampeders defensive lineman Mike Rose stated "They look really goofy, but I mean, they're meant to help our brains and possibly help in CTE prevention".
 Sportswriter Mike Florio stated that "While the league would likely never put it this way, aesthetics matter," opining that the "Guardian Cap objectively doesn't look good.
 It's big and it's bulky and it makes the helmet look like someone tried to soundproof it with egg cartons".
 Ahead of the 2024 season, for example, many players on the Indianapolis Colts had declined to wear the cap for aesthetic reasons; only two players were publicly planning to use it.

 Some player reaction has been noted as receptive.
 In 2024, the Rams' equipment manager Brendan Burger detailed that Guardian Caps became the norm for the team, commenting that "The players know the Caps.
 They've seen the data, it works.
 The Guardian Caps have become another piece of equipment that they take to practice".
 Nate Davis of USA Today wrote that the adoption of the caps for in-game use was "something of a seismic shift as it pertains to game day, but players have generally embraced the padded covers attached to the outside of the helmet".